hmc-cs-dzhang/language-design/language-design.md

 All of the methods should perform a single task, which allows users to combine functions effectively.
 We tried to keep the methods as segmented as possible, including options like "play", "overlay," "reverse," and "change speed".
-We did not, for example, add a method that would both divide overlay two sounds and reverse them, as this would not have been useful for most users.
+We did not, for example, add a method that would both overlay two sounds and reverse them, as this would not have been useful for most users.

 Another point that _Growing a Language_ emphasized was that users should be able